 At service level the Local Authority endeavours to provide support for all employees to fulfil their identified training needs.
-Currently two officers do not have the full range of food hygiene/standards competencies under the framework and an annual training plan is in place to develop the needs of these and other officers in line with the framework established by the Food Standards Agency.
+Currently one officer does not have the full range of food hygiene/standards competencies under the framework and an annual training plan is in place to develop the needs of this officer in line with the framework established by the Food Standards Agency.

-The Principal Environmental Health Officer undertakes an annual review of individual training needs in addition to the corporately required Focus on Performance Annual Appraisals and regular one to ones.
+The Principal Environmental Health Officer undertakes an annual review every January of individual training needs in addition to the corporately required Focus on Performance Annual Appraisals and regular one to ones.
 Officers are only authorised to act on behalf of the Local Authority in accordance with their established level of training and competency.
 Any identified training need is addressed during the year by way of internal and external training courses.